wangziqi2013/wangziqi2013.github.io/_posts/2018-05-26-Perf-Improv-via-aahtm.markdown

 causes of aborts for TSX, such as cache set overflow, unsupported instructions or exceptions, would abort an AA-transaction as well.

+The implementation of TAS spin lock takes advantage of AA-HTM as follows.
+Instead of spinning on the lock variable, the worker thread begins an AA-transaction if the lock acquisition fails.
+The AA-transaction runs the critical section speculatively.
+When the thread compeletes running the critical section, or when the transaction aborts, the thread retries acquiring the lock.
+The same is repeated if lock acquisition fails again.